zendframework/zend-servicemanager/doc/book/migration.md

 will *always* return a new instance, never a shared one.

-Additionally, it provides factory capabilities; you may pass an additional, optional option, `$options`, which should be an array of additional options a factory may use to create a new instance.
+Additionally, it provides factory capabilities; you may pass an additional, optional argument, `$options`, which should be an array of additional options a factory may use to create a new instance.
 This is primarily of interest when creating plugin managers (more on plugin managers below), which may pass that information on in order to create discrete plugin instances with specific state.